LIVENlab/enbios/README.md

 ## Installation

-Create a new virtual environment (with pip or conda) and install dependencies with
+Go into the enbios2 directory and create a new virtual environment (with pip or conda) of **python 3.9** or higher.

+`conda create --name enbios2 python=3.9` or `python3.9 -m venv venv`

+Activate the environment with `conda activate enbios2` or `source venv/bin/activate`

+ Then install the dependencies with
-`python3 -m pip install -r requirements`
+`python3 -m pip install -r requirements.txt`

 ## Running Enbios